smgrv123/diced-docs/pitch deck/Pitch Deck - Content.md

 ## Solution Overview
 Freshana offers a **convenient, healthy, and efficient solution** for fitness enthusiasts and mindful eaters:
-- By providing meticulously prepared meal kits complete with raw materials and easy-to-follow recipes, we aim to simplify meal preparation while aligning with our customers' dietary preferences and fitness goals This will also let is leverages the **"IKEA Effect"** by enabling user participation in meal preparation.  [[Freshana#^423234]]]
+- By providing meticulously prepared meal kits, complete with raw materials and easy-to-follow recipes, delivered within 15-20 minutes, we aim to simplify meal preparation.
+Our service aligns with customers' dietary preferences and fitness goals while leveraging the **"IKEA Effect"** by enabling user participation in the cooking process.  [[Freshana#^423234]]]

 ---